Akadeha420/itmd361-fall2023-project3/README.md

-this is project 3 -- adding js to existing project
+this is a branch from project3 for the project3 final turn in